At a crosswalk, drivers slow for a child. No one stops to solve an equation. A need appears; a duty follows. That's attentiveness.

 - Fake crowds.
 Copy-paste comments.
 Fix: Source checks and rate limits.

 - Capture by power.
 Oversight migrates toward those with most to lose from scrutiny.
-Fix: Keep oversight independent, rulings public, funding transparent.
+Fix: Keep oversight independent, rulings public, funding transparent, membership regularly renewed.

 - Procedural capture.
 Process professionals learn the format; resourced orgs dominate the queue.
 Fix: Fund participation — paid time, childcare, translation, community intermediaries — and track who is missing, not just who shows up.